moddayz/black-hawk_bin/README.md

 6. Uncheck Binarize
 7. Pack it.
 8. You should get HelicopterSIB_black-hawk.pbo (if such a name already exists after packing, rename pbo)
-9. Place it pbo in any of your mods with a link to the source https://github.com/moddayz